bitburner-official/bitburner-src/markdown/bitburner.ns.hackanalyzesecurity.md

 </td><td>

 _(Optional)_ Hostname/IP of the target server.
-The number of threads is limited to the number needed to hack the server's maximum amount of money.
+Optional.
+If unspecified, the threads are not capped.

 </td></tr>